ihateblueb/aster/README.md

 [![Please don't upload to GitHub](https://nogithub.codeberg.page/badge.svg)](https://nogithub.codeberg.page)

 Aster is a work-in-progress federated social media software.
-So far, development is going fine!
-Please don't use it in production yet.
+So far, development is going fine, but is unusable.
-I don't fully know what I'm doing when it comes to ActivityPub, a lot of this is learning as I go.
 I do not expect this software to be extra special, performant, or even stable.
 If it ends up being somewhat finished, maybe I'll polish it up to be usable.

 If you see something that is a bad practice, slow, very stupid, or a security vulnerability, please let me know!
 You can create an issue in this repo, or contact me directly (see https://harper.eepy.zone/) if it's serious.